DEGoodman/EVA/README.md

 This program is built in [Processing](processing.org), and must be run from Processing.

-The visual below is an example of one fram eof the output.
+The visual below is an example of one frame of the output.
 While it is in black and white, the actual program displays in full color.

 ![Example Visual](http://imgur.com/K4PBkSx.png, "Desaturated")